-\paragraph{(3) $\select$} For $\select$ we adapt the column-wise permutation strategies used in the case of $\proj$.
-Here, we permute \e{all} data attributes only for the tuples that do not satisfy the selection condition of the explanation view.
-We provide an example in \Cref{fig:column_perturbations} (lower).
-Specifically, let $\tups(E) \subseteq \bigcup \{D(R) | R \in \rels(\scs)\}$ be the set of tuples that satisfy the selection condition.
-Each relation $r = D(R)$ is separated into $r_E$ and $r_E'$ such that $r_E \subseteq \tups(E)$ and $r_E' = r \setminus r_E$.
-We then apply column-wise permutations, either independently or jointly, only in $r_E'$ with $\attrs(E)$ including all data attributes, i.e., only preserving key and foreign key attributes.
+\introparagraph{$\select$} We adapt the column-wise permutation strategies used in the case of $\proj$ for \e{all} data attributes, but applied only to the tuples that do not satisfy the selection condition of the explanation view. \Cref{fig:column_perturbations} (lower) shows an example, with $\tups(E)$ denoting the set of tuples that satisfy the selection condition.